 Daniel Shaykevich, Senior Portfolio Manager and Principal of Vanguard.
-He has worked in investment management since 2001, has managed investment portfolios since 2004, has been with Vanguard since 2013, and has co-managed the Fund since its inception in 2021.
+He has worked in investment management since 2001, has managed investment portfolios since 2004, has been with Vanguard since 2013, and has co-managed the Fund since 2018.
 Education: B.S., Carnegie Mellon University.